 Each industry has its own jargon.
 The problem is that your clients may not speak fluent jargon.
 So you may know that you are a licensed electrical contractor, but it is pretty much guaranteed that most people type “electrician” into Google.
-You need to know which words people use, and speak their language.
+You need to know which words people

 In the industry, this is one of the first steps in SEO (Search Engine Optimisation).
 Knowing the words that your customers use, and using them in a seamless way throughout your website.